applepieorchard/readme-generator/generated/Web Development Portfolio-README.md

   ## Contributing

-  If you wish to contribute to this project please find my contact details in the questions section and get in touch.
+  If you wish to contribute to this project please contact me using the information provided in the questions section.

   ## Tests